qxf2/selenium-beginners/readme.md

 --------
 Motivation for creating this repository
 --------
-We noticed that people learning selenium think it would take a lot of effort and time and hence would never start learning it.
+We noticed that many people who plan on learning selenium think it would take a lot of effort and time and hence would never start learning it.
+This small collection of 11 wellcrafted working examples would help you to learn Selenium quickly.
 Working through this example you will notice how easy it is to get started and perform various actions on a webpage.
-We hope you can learn selenium quickly by following these example code.

 This code is a companion to a Selenium tutorial (aimed at newbies) we presented as part of the Mangaluru Software Testing Group.
 This page was created by Qxf2 Services (http://qxf2.com) and Mangalore Infotech (http://mangaloreinfotech.in/) to help testers practice Selenium.